 When Lisa was about seven she met the man she calls her dad to this day.

 “I took to him immediately.
 He had a hard-working pride and integrity about him that I was really drawn to.”

 Lisa’s father owned a plumbing business that struggled and ultimately went under, leaving them once again, homeless.

 “We had nowhere to go in the relentless New York winter.
-But we had his pluming van.
+But we had his plumbing van.
 So all four of us snuggled tightly every night in the van to keep warm.
 He tried to find work daily but there just wasn’t anything that would come quickly.”

 Lisa’s dad decided to enlist in the Army to give his family a better life.
-Only, while he was in training, they still wouldn’t have a place warm enough to survive the winter.
+But while he was in training, they still wouldn’t have a place warm enough to survive the winter.
 When Lisa’s father graduated from basic training, his first assignment was overseas to Germany.

 “We were excited but really had absolutely no idea what to expect.
 We literally had nothing to pack.
 We had the clothes on our back.
 No furniture.
 No belongings, just the little change of clothes we had for school every day.”

 The family of four boarded a plane headed for a new life that none of them really expected.